ckhayat27/M2-Einsy/README.md

 - The extruder heat (heat 0) wires must be put into another connector (usually comes with the board, it is angled) and will be plugged into the "heater output" next to the fan outputs.
 - The bed heat is no longer a regular pin on the board.
 The bed heat wires will need to be crimped and connected to the bed output pins on the board.
 - The bed input and power input should come from your 24 volt power source.
 The wires from the power source will need the same crimps as the bed heat wires and should be screwed down in the designated area.
--If you wish to reinstall the sd card reader the pinout is a little tricky.
+- If you wish to reinstall the sd card reader the pinout is a little tricky.
 The 5 volt power wire and the ground wire should be connected to pins 1(5v) and 2(GND) in the "ext 1" sections of the board.
 The MOSI wire should be connected to pin 12 on the extension J19.
 The SS wire should be connected to pin 5 on the extension J19.
 The SCK wire should be connected to pin 11 on the extension J19.
 The MISO wire should be connected to pin 9 on the extension J19.
 How you want to connected this to the board is up to you.